unswcpmsoc/main-website/content/constitution.md

     1. To keep and maintain all club financial records;

-    2. To hold petty cash tins etc;
+    2. To hold petty cash tins etc.;

     3. To keep the club informed of its financial position (at meetings, through regular e-mail reports, or through regular newsletters);